lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/identify-patterns.md

 * apply for a role or job
 * apply for a grant or funding
 * apply for consent or permission to do something myself
-* apply for something the council does or administers
+* apply for something we do or administer
 * apply to appeal a decision

 ## Tell something